 Consultants Study CEO Perspectives and Recommendations on California’s Advanced Energy Policies

-An Analysis Group team, including Principal Paul Hibbard, Vice President Andrea Okie, and Senior Advisor Susan Tierney, partnered with the Advanced Energy Economy (AEE) Institute to study how California business leaders view that state's energy policies.
+An Analysis Group team, including Managing Principal Andrea Okie, Principal Paul Hibbard, and Senior Advisor Susan Tierney, partnered with the Advanced Energy Economy (AEE) Institute to study how California business leaders view that state's energy policies.

 The report, "California's Advanced Energy Economy: Advanced Energy Business Leaders' Perspectives and Recommendations on California's Energy Policies," captures the information from a series of in-depth interviews the team conducted with CEOs and senior executives from advanced energy companies that have operations in the state.
 The study found that executives approve of California's efforts to advance energy technology but are concerned about the state's complicated regulatory landscape.